Hard Drive Data Recovery

 In your day-to-day life, you probably haven’t given your hard drive a second thought.
 It’s the thing inside your computer or your USB connected external storage device that stores all your documents and photos and music.
 As long as it works, it just fades into the background of your life.
 You don’t stop to notice it until it breaks down.

 Now you turn to the professionals.
+While you might have the urge to search for a DIY solution, this kind of data recovery, like open heart surgery and neurosurgery, is best left to experts with years of experience.
 On the inside, hard disk drives are extremely delicate.
 Only well-trained specialists in a clean room data recovery environment have the tools and expertise necessary to successfully repair them.
 You’ll find these specialists and more at Gillware.

 If you notice your hard drive clicking, beeping, or smoking, these are key signs that your drive has failed severely enough to require professional help.
 Make sure you power down the drive immediately so as not to cause further damage to your data.
 Get in touch with us now to submit your case:

+There are certain situations when you absolutely should not attempt data recovery on your own, even if you are using hard drive recovery software.
 Hard drive repair comes in three major categories: hard drive firmware repair, hard drive internals repair, and printed circuitry repair.
 It is not at all uncommon for a single hard drive to have suffered more than one problem and require multiple repairs.
+Read on to learn more about how we deal with these three kinds of hard disk failure:

 Your smart phone has an operating system, like Android or iOS.
 Your computer or server has an operating system, like Windows or Linux.
 And your hard drive has an operating system of its own as well.
 This “operating system” is the firmware.